aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

     run-func aggregate rareTerms categories.keyword 3

 The result will return us all the categories with at most three documents each.
-Frankly, I believe waffle category deserves more recipes! 🧇
+Frankly, I believe the waffle category deserves more recipes! 🧇

 Histograms
 ----------